-The Mr. Captain Water Rowing Machine is, as you’ve probably guessed, a water resistance rower.
+The Mr. Captain rowing machine is, as you’ve probably guessed, a water-resistance rower.

 Users fill the tank with water to the recommended/desired level, and as the user hauls on the handle, the rope spins paddles inside the tank.